Skip to contents

-This function adds static or dynamically changing text to the animation frames created with frames_spatial.
+This function adds text to frames created with frames_spatial.

 add_text(